Afghan diaspora: Western Asia

-Approximately 780,000 registered citizens of Afghanistan are temporarily residing in Iran under the care and protection of the UNHCR.
-According to Afghanistan's Ministry of Refugees, the total number of Afghans in Iran is around 3 million.
-The UNHCR stated in 2020 that little over 2 million undocumented citizens of Afghanistan were residing in various parts of the country.
+The largest Afghan diaspora is believed to be in Iran.
+Latest estimates put their total number at 4.4 million in that country.
+Of these, 758,000 are registered as refugees while 1.8 million have residence permits or visas and 1.4 million are undocumented.
 According to IOM, over 1.1 million of them were repatriated to Afghanistan in 2021.
 Over 600,000 have returned to Afghanistan in 2022.
+According to Afghanistan's Ministry of Refugees, the total number of Afghans in Iran was around 3 million in January 2023.
 According to Iran's Ambassador Hassan Kazemi Qomi, half of Iran's foreign investors are Afghans.
-Since September 2023, more than 2.43 million Afghan migrants have returned from Iran and Pakistan.
-In May 2025, Iran ordered the mass deportation of an estimated 4 million Afghan migrants and refugees.
+Since September 2023, more than 2.5 million Afghan migrants have returned from Iran and Pakistan.
+In May 2025, Iran ordered a mass deportation of Afghan migrants and refugees.

-Significant number of Afghans also reside in Turkey.
-They include business investors, registered refugees, migrant workers, and those trying to make their way to Europe.
+Latest government record shows that 139,251 Afghans also reside in Turkey.
+They include investors, refugees or asylum seekers, migrant workers, and those trying to make their way to Europe or other parts of the world.
 Around 300,000 reside in the United Arab Emirates (UAE) where many are investors in Dubai and Abu Dhabi.
+In 2023 some 2,500 newly-arrived Afghan nationals were placed in Emirates Humanitarian Cities in Abu Dhabi.
+The Human Rights Watch (HRW) reported that they were arbitrarily detained and allowed visits to necessary hospitals only under close supervision by security forces and camp guards.
+HRW called for the UAE to release those arbitrarily detained, and to allow them a fair and efficient procedure to determine their status and protection needs.
 Some of them could be Iranians or Pakistanis using false Afghan passports.
-Approximately 10,000 Afghans reside in Israel.
+Approximately 10,000 people from Afghanistan reside in Israel.
 They are Israelis by nationality.
 Between 3,500 and 4,000 Afghans reside in Qatar.

-The UAE authorities were criticized was keeping thousands of Afghan asylum seekers in cramped and miserable conditions for more than 15 months.
-Afghans between 2,400–2,700 were being arbitrarily detained in Emirates Humanitarian Cities in Abu Dhabi.
-Several Afghans interviewed said they were not allowed to leave the site freely and were allowed visits to necessary hospitals only under close supervision by security forces and camp guards.
-HRW called for the UAE to release those arbitrarily detained, and to allow them a fair and efficient procedure to determine their status and protection needs.